bevyengine/rfcs/rfcs/45-stageless.md

 These limitation allows plugin authors to carefully design a public API, ensure critical invariants hold, and make serious internal changes without breaking their dependencies (as long as the public labels and their meanings are relatively stable).

-### Why is if-needed the correct default ordering strategy?

-Strict ordering is simple and explicit, and will never result in strange logic errors.
-On the other hand, it *will* result in pointless and surprising blocking behavior, possibly leading to unsatisfiable schedules.

-If-needed ordering is the correct strategy in virtually all cases: in Bevy, interior mutability at the component or resource level is rare, almost never needed and results in other serious and subtle bugs.

-As we move towards specifying system ordering dependencies at scale, it is critical to avoid spuriously breaking users schedules, and silent, pointless performance hits are never good.

 ### Why can't we just use system piping (previously system chaining) for run criteria?

 There are two reasons why this doesn't work: